ionic-team/ionic-docs/src/pages/react/your-first-app/6-deploying-mobile.md

 ![Xcode - Selecting Development Team](/docs/assets/img/guides/first-app-cap-ng/xcode-signing.png)

 With permissions in place and Development Team selected, we are ready to try out the app on a real device!
 Connect an iOS device to your Mac computer, select it (`App -> Matthew’s iPhone` for me) then click the "Build" button to build, install, and launch the app on your device:

 ![Xcode build button](/docs/assets/img/guides/first-app-cap-ng/xcode-build-button.png)

+> Unfortunately, free Apple Development accounts can't be used to run apps on external devices when using certain frameworks, one of which is Capacitor.
+If you get errors about [invalid code signatures](https://github.com/ionic-team/capacitor/issues/2458) for the Capacitor.framework Bundle in XCode, consider [enrolling](https://developer.apple.com/programs/enroll/) for an Apple Developer account.

 Upon tapping the Camera button on the Photo Gallery tab, the permission prompt will display.
 Tap OK, then take a picture with the Camera.
 Afterward, the photo shows in the app!